observatorium/observatorium/docs/proposals/20201123-tracing-ingestion-api-and-opentelemetry-collector.md

 * Iterate and finalise this design document.
 * Add deployment manifests for OpenTelemetry collector.
-* Add OTLP HTTP support to the Observatorium API.
+* Add OTLP HTTP with binary encoding to the Observatorium API.
 * Add OTLP gRPC support to the Observatorium API.

 ## References